 Scattered around Phoenix are a handful of coffee shops that offer small play areas for children, giving parents a chance to chill and drink their coffee or tea.
 We list six of our favorites here.
 During the school year especially, this can be a great option for little ones to play.
 Also newly opened in Scottsdale is Cafe Au Plait!

 Splash pads can be hard on babies in the extreme heat, but a shaded portion with small fountains, like at Tempe Marketplace, can be great fun for little ones who can sit up unassisted.
 Check out our comprehensive list of splash pads in Chandler, Queen Creek, and Mesa.
 We really like the splash pad in downtown Gilbert.
-We’ve also compiled a list of awesome splash pads in Scottsdale.
-The Scottsdale Quarter is one of our favorites.
+Here’s a list of the best splashpads in Phoenix.

 Sea Life Aquarium